Lemoncode/webpack-by-sample/03 Misc/02 Tree Shaking ES6/README.md

 ```

-- Let's add a _index.js_ file that will just make a document.write of the result.
+- Let's add a _index.js_ file that will just make an `h1` of the result.

 ### ./src/index.js
 ```javascript